 Price: $8+

 Somebody (previously known as Shea Brand) carries a collection of powerful shea butter moisturizers that come in blends like lavender, jasmine, unscented, and more.
-These ingredient lists are super simple: they include organic shea butter, botanical extracts, and vitamin E.
+These ingredient lists are super simple and include:

-For those age 18 and up, they also have a CBD version to provide some extra help for aches and pains.
-This cruelty-free and vegan CBD balm uses (many organic) ingredients like shea butter, hemp, and eucalyptus oil to not only soothe the skin but also provide natural relief to the muscles underneath.
+For those ages 18 and up, they also have a CBD version to provide some extra help for aches and pains.
+This CBD balm uses (many organic) ingredients like shea butter, hemp, and eucalyptus oil to not only soothe the skin but also provide natural relief to the muscles underneath.

 Jao Goe Oil